Why Lo Lo?

-Curious about Lo Loestrin Fe is the only birth control pill that provides effective pregnancy prevention with the lowest amount of daily estrogen (10 micrograms) available.1 It’s the low-dose birth control pill prescribed to over 3 million women.3
+Lo Loestrin Fe is the only birth control pill that provides effective pregnancy prevention with the lowest amount of daily estrogen (10 micrograms) available.1 It’s the low-dose birth control pill prescribed to over 3 million women.3

-Women taking Lo Loestrin Fe may experience short, lighter periods.
-Most women found their period lasted less than 2 days per cycle on average, and most women had periods that were lighter than normal.1,2
+When you’re taking Lo Loestrin Fe, you may experience short, lighter periods.
+In fact, some women found their period lasted less than 2 days per cycle on average, and most women had periods that were lighter than normal.1,2

-* IMS Health, Inc. Monthly New Rx by Specialty; December 2015-December 2016 (Claim derived from the use of information under license from IMS Health, Inc., which expressly reserves all rights, including rights of copying, distribution, and republication).
+* IQVIA™.
+TRx by Specialty: January 2018 - January 2019 (claim derived from the use of information under license from IQVIA, which expressly reserves all rights, including rights of copying, distribution, and republication).

 ‡ Please click here to see Program Terms, Conditions, and Eligibility Criteria.
 Maximum savings limit applies; patient out-of-pocket expense may vary.
 Offer not valid for patients enrolled in Medicare, Medicaid, or other federal or state healthcare programs.